safednn-nasa/DNN-Repair/examples/symbolic-gen/README.txt

 "b_sp": the shape of 'biases'

 "kernel_size": A list of 2 integers, specifying the height and width of the 2D convolution window.

+"union": some extra in formation for JPF analysis; might be deprecated now

+"nlayers": the number of layers